The Asterinas Book

 Commands

-OSDK provides similar commands as Cargo, and these commands have simalar meanings as corresponding Cargo commands.
+OSDK provides similar subcommands as Cargo, and these subcommands have simalar meanings as corresponding Cargo subcommands.

 • new: Create a new kernel package or library package